List of Courage the Cowardly Dog characters: Robot Randy

-Robot RandyVoiced by Peter FernandezRobot Randy is an outcast from a distant planet populated by gigantic violent robots.
+Robot Randy is an outcast from a distant planet populated by gigantic violent robots.
 He is sent to conquer Earth to redeem his honor.
 Once on the planet, he enslaves Eustace, Muriel, and Courage, forcing them to build statues of him.
 However, he is internally conflicted, as he does not wish to hurt others, but instead to whittle reindeer.
 Courage challenges Randy in a competition to save the Bagges.
 When Courage wins, Randy releases them and returns to his planet, where he is accepted for his carving skills.
+His voice is based on Christopher Walken.